 Learning a stretching regime for the evenings will help too; not just for the working muscles of the legs, necks and shoulders can suffer from the riding position over many days.

-We recommend anyone looking to do this should have covered a 100 mile ride at least once before the trip.
-Ideally, they will have done back to back 100 milers over two or three days.
+We suggest that anyone looking to do this should have covered a 100-mile ride at least once before the trip.
+Ideally, they will have done back-to-back 100 milers over two or three days.
 To have done this beforehand takes a lot of anxiety away from taking on the challenge.

 The riding isn’t technical, but good bike handling will make responding to issues on the road and avoiding incidents much easier.
 There is no substitute for time on the bike to get ready for this.